mentebinaria/maProc/README.md

 Note: Repeating, it is *not necessary* to pause a process to be able to change the memory, I just demonstrated the `STOPP` button.

-as an editing choice, I chose to add such a string for editing our process `Papo Binario`
+as an editing choice, I chose to add such a string for editing our process "Papo Binario"

 ![editMenteBinaria](assets/editValueAddress.jpg)

-We can notice that in the terminal where the process is being executed with the string `Mente Binaria`, it was changed to `Papo Binario`
+We can notice that in the terminal where the process is being executed with the string "Mente Binaria", it was changed to "Papo Binario"

 ![editedMP](assets/editedMP.jpg)